Myrdin/betterbns/README.md

   * Relevant calls to `CreateFileW` are redirected to the `_original` directory
   * `CreateProcessW` hook lets you add custom command line args to a started process (see above)
   * `LoadLibraryW` hook applies these hooks to any libraries loaded after `version.dll`

-The code never touches the main game client, only its launcher.

 ## Reporting an issue